Russian State Ballet of Siberia

 The Russian State Ballet of Siberia, is a classical ballet company based at the Krasnoyarsk State Opera and Ballet Theatre, in Krasnoyarsk, Russia.
-Founded in 1978 by graduates of the choreographic schools of Moscow, St. Petersburg, Kiev, Novosibirsk and Yekaterinburg.
+Founded in 1978 by graduates of the choreographic schools of Moscow, St. Petersburg, Kyiv, Novosibirsk and Yekaterinburg.

 Repertoire

-The Russian State Ballet of Siberia toured the UK in 2007, 2008, 2009, 2012, 2013, 2016, 2017 and 2020.
+The Russian State Ballet of Siberia began touring the UK in 2002.
+They were in the midst of their 20th anniversary UK tour on 24 February 2022, when Russia invaded Ukraine; consequently many performances were cancelled.
+As of 2024 they have not returned to the UK due to the ongoing war.
 Their repertoire included Coppélia, The Nutcracker, Swan Lake, The Sleeping Beauty, Romeo and Juliet, Cinderella and Giselle.